 Study the construction notes to see how the process works.

 Of course, the EZ Tunnel would also make a fun and exciting boat for the non-racing high performance enthusiast.
-A wide variety of motors would be suitable, including the 25hp Tohatsu which is used very successfully for racing in Europe and Australia.
-A smaller motor (15-20hp) with a light-weight driver should also work well.
+A wide variety of motors would be suitable, including the 25/30 hp Tohatsu which is used very successfully for racing in Europe and Australia.
+A smaller motor (15-20hp) with a light-weight driver should also work very well.
 Whatever your non-racing purposes, I must state strongly that this boat is entirely unsuited for any engine that exceeds a weight of 120 lbs.

 As already stated, the EZ Tunnel is simple to build (as boats go), by design.
 A few basic tools like a jigsaw, electric drill, and a belt sander will perform most of the tasks at hand.
 Add to that a bit of patience and attention to detail, and you will have a boat that will not only go fast, but that you will be proud to own.